-SPECIES AND BAG LIMITS REQUIRED TICKET OR PERMIT TYPE OPEN SEASON BEAR, BROWN/GRIZZLY .
-See pages 20-22 for additional Evidence of sex must remain al bear huntir ng information.
-Unit 4: Chichagof Island south and west of a line which follows the crest of the island Haturally att ached to the mue. from Rock Point (58° N. lat., 136°21' W. long.), to Rodgers Point (57°35' N. lat., 135°33' W. long.), including Yakobi and other adjacent islands; Baranof Island south and west of a line which follows the crest of the island from Nismeni Point (57°34' N. lat., 135°25' W. long.), to the entrance of Gut Bay (56°44' N. lat., 134°38' W. long), including the drainages into Gut Bay and including Kruzof and other adjacent islands: O-11 45 D-1 04 RESIDENTS & NONRESIDENTS: One bear every four regulatory years by permit Sept.
+SPECIES AND BAG LIMITS REQUIRED TICKET OR PERMIT TYPE OPEN SEASON BEAR, BROWN/GRIZZLY • See pages 20-22 for addition Evidence of sex must remain in Nonresident hunters must be al bear hunti aturally attac accompanie ng information. hed to the hide. ed by a guide.
+Unit 4: Chichagof Island south and west of a line which follows the crest of the island from Rock Point (58° N. lat., 136°21' W. long.), to Rodgers Point (57°35' N. lat., 135°33' W. long.), including Yakobi and other adjacent islands; Baranof Island south and west of a line which follows the crest of the island from Nismeni Point (57°34' N. lat., 135°25' W. long.), to the entrance of Gut Bay (56°44' N. lat., 134°38' W. long), including the drainages into Gut Bay and including Kruzof and other adjacent islands: Residents & Nonresidents: One bear every four regulatory years by permit Registration Sept.
 15-Dec.
-31 Mar.
-15-May 31 Unit 4, that portion in the Northeast Chichagof Controlled Use Area north of the Spasski Trail and the Gartina Highway: negistration Iwar.
-15-way 51 RESIDENTS & NONRESIDENTS: One bear every four regulatory years by permit Registration Mar.
-15-May 20 Unit 4, remainder of the Northeast Chichagof Controlled Use Area: M 45 M 00 RESIDENTS & NONRESIDENTS: One bear every four regulatory years by permit Registration Mar.
-15-May 20 Remainder of Unit 4: RESIDENTS & NONRESIDENTS: One bear every four regulatory years by permit Registration Sept.
-15-Dec.
-31 PEED • Same-day-airborne hunting of deer allowed. • In all hunts limited to one sex, evidence of sex must remain na Unit 4, Chichagof Island east of Port Frederick and north of Tenakee Inlet including all ned to the meat. drainages into Tenakee Inlet: RESIDENTS & NONRESIDENTS: Three deer total BucksAny deer Harvest Aug.
-1-Sept.
-14 Sept.
-15-Dec.
-31 Remainder of Unit 4: Residents & Nonresidents: Four deer total raivost осрі.
-10 всс. от Bucks Harvest Aug.
-1-Sept.
-14 Any deer Sept.
-15-Dec.
-31 • In areas with either-sex bag limit, taking of males is encourage • Information on sex identification available with permits. • Nonresident hunters must be accompanied by a guide (see Guide) nage 8) Unit 4: Residents & Nonresidents: One goat by permit.
-Registration Aug.
-1-Dec.
-31 WOLF • The left foreleg must remain attached to hide until sealed. • Wolf hides must be sealed.
-Unit 4: Residents & Nonresidents: Five wolves Aug.
+31 Unit 4, that portion in the Northeast Chichagof Controlled Use Area north of the Spasski Trail and the Gartina Highway: L The second RESIDENTS & NONRESIDENTS: One bear every four regulatory years by permit Unit 4, remainder of the Northeast Chichagof Controlled Use Area: RESIDENTS & NONRESIDENTS: One bear every four regulatory years by permit Registration Mar.
+15-May 20 Remainder of Unit 4: Residents & Nonresidents: One bear every four regulatory years by permit DEED • Same-day-airborne hunting of deer allowed.
+DEER Same-day-airborne hunting of deer allowed.
+In all hunts limited to one sex, evidence of sex must remain in Unit 4, Chichagof Island east of Port Frederick and north of Tenakee Inlet including all drainages into Tenakee Inlet: Residents & Nonresidents: Three deer total BucksAny deer Remainder of Unit 4: Residents & Nonresidents: Four deer total Bucks Any deer • In areas with either-sex bag limit, taking of males is encourage • Information on sex identification available with permits. • Nonresident hunters must be accompanied by a guide (see Gunit 4: Residents & Nonresidents: One goat by permit uide Informa WOLF The left foreleg bones must remain attached to hide until s Wolf hides must be sealed within 30 days of kill.
+Unit 4: RESIDENTS & NONRESIDENTS: Five wolves Aug.
 1-Apr.
 30 WOLVERINE .
-Wolverine hides must be sealed The state of the s New 40 Feb 45 Unit 4: Residents & Nonresidents: One wolverine Nov.
-10-Feb.
-15
+Wolverine hides must be sealed within 30 day s of kill.

-Unit 5, Yakutat: Gulf of Alaska drainages and islands between Cape Fairweather and the center line of Icy Bay, including Guyot Hills; Unit 5A consists of all drainages east of Yakutat Bay, Disenchantment Bay, and the eastern edge of Hubbard Glacier, and includes the islands of Yakutat and Disenchantment Bays;
+Unit 5, Yakutat: Gulf of Alaska drainages and islands between Cape Fairweather and the center line of loy Bay, including Guyot Hills; Unit 5A consists of all drainages east of Yakutat Bay, Disenchantment Bay, and the eastern edge of Hubbard Glacier, and includes the islands of Yakutat and Disenchantment Bays;